-That means, for instance, that the sentence “You speak English”, can be translated in Spanish in five different ways:
+That means, for instance, that Do you speak Spanish?, can be translated in Spanish in five different ways:

 ¿(Tú) hablas español?